RhenaudTheLukark/Archipelago/worlds/pokemon_frlg/docs/patch_notes.md

 ## Bug Fixes
 * The "Remove Cerulean Roadblock" has been fixed so that the behavior isn't reversed
 * Fixed a logic issue with the hidden item behind the cut tree on Route 10
-* Fixed an issue where the Route 9 roadblock matched the Route 2 roadblock instead of obeying it's own setting
+* Fixed an issue where the Route 9 roadblock matched the Route 2 roadblock instead of obeying its own setting

 # 0.7.1
 ## Bug Fixes